jguo30/p1-megaNuclearSuperJesus/README.md

 ```
 python3 __init__.py
 ```
-9. Open the link prompted in the terminal!
+9. Open the link prompted in the terminal with browser of choice!